equal-shares/equal-shares/README.md

 * /app - the root directory of the project
   * /backend.env - environment variables for the backend service (container)
+  * /certbot-creds.ini - credentials for the SSL Certificate
   * /db.env - environment variables for the database service (container)
   * /equal-shares - the project directory
   * /frontend.env - environment variables for build the frontend image